 - One photocopy of the whole application

-Further, up until 31st December 2020, overseas qualified dentists were able to apply for registration through the “exempt person“ route, relying on their own or a family member’s status as an EU citizen to have their application assessed on the same criteria as a UK applicant.
-This was an individual assessment route, that did not require applicants to take the ORE and therefore did not require them to undertake a practical assessment.
+In addition to the above, up until 31st December 2020, overseas qualified dentists were able to apply for registration through the “exempt person“ route, relying on their own or a family member’s status as an EU citizen to have their application assessed on the same criteria as a UK applicant.
+This was an individual assessment route that did not require applicants to take the ORE and therefore did not require them to undertake a practical assessment.
 Whilst this application route also had no practical assessment, there seems to have been little to no criticism of this route to registration as a dentist.
 This might be because the exempt person route was a highly complex one, requiring detailed knowledge of the legal framework to enable applicants to demonstrate that they were exempt.
-This little advertised route to registration was largely missed by many overseas practitioners.
+This route to registration had very little advertisement and therefore was largely missed by many overseas practitioners.

-The issue with regards to the s36c route appears to be the significant increase in successful registrations, largely fuelled by agencies actively recruiting applicants, apparently based on the BADT/BSDHT statement referenced above.
-The GDC in fact changed its procedure for registrations in 2017 following the outcome of several registration appeals.
-However, and according to website GDPUK, a request to see legal advice relied upon by the GDC at the time, was refused.
-It remains unclear whether the GDC is looking to investigate their current application process in light of the concerns raised, or plan to exercise their examination power under the Dentist Act.
+The issue regarding the s36c route is the significant increase in successful registrations, primarily fuelled by agencies actively recruiting applicants, apparently based on the BADT/BSDHT statement referenced above.
+The GDC changed its procedure for registrations in 2017 following the outcome of several registration appeals.
+However, according to the website GDPUK, a request to see legal advice relied upon by the GDC at the time was refused.
+It remains to be seen whether the GDC is looking to investigate their current application process in light of the concerns raised or plan to exercise their examination power under the Dentist Act.
 While the exempt person route has fallen away due to Brexit, as it stands, the s36c route remains.